uwsbel/sbel-reproducibility/2026/Pachipala_IEEE_DSInC/README.md

 ## Installation

-The code was originally tested with Python 3.10.19, CUDA 12.1.
+The code was originally tested with Python 3.10.19, CUDA 12.1 on RTX 5090
-For RTX 5090 / Blackwell-class GPUs, use the 5090 setup script.

-### Recommended 5090 Setup
+### Recommended Setup
-DSInC includes the VLFM code needed for evaluation under `third_party/vlfm`.
+DSInC includes the [VLFM code](https://github.com/rai-opensource/vlfm) needed for evaluation under `third_party/vlfm`.
 The setup below is intended for headless Docker/Linux environments with CUDA support.

 Run these scripts from the DSInC repo root. `setup_env_5090.sh` creates the evaluation environment, `hb`. `setup_vlfm_server_env.sh` creates the VLM server environment, `cr_vlfm`, downloads public model weights, and prepares the YOLOv7/GroundingDINO runtime folders.
 ```